agitaretech/sample-olt-generator/README.md

 to the standard output but will stop when the maximum is reached
 * **Stream of online transactions** - In this mode it continuously generates transactions with the current timestamp and sends them to the standard output

+# How to use this script?
+You can start the script directly by using: `$ python ./python/olt_generatory.py` from a location where this `README.md` file is located or you can run the script in Docker.

+## Running the OLT generator Python script directly